dane-joh/intro-to-github/README.md

 # Introduction to GitHub

-_Get started using GitHub in less than an hour._
+_Get started using GitHub in less than an hour.
+Dane style!!!_

 <!--
   <<< Author notes: Start of the course >>>